carnold18/js-hog-practice/README.md

   * checkbox should update optimistically
 * Be able to delete a hog

+make sure to run your rails server to test, the index JS is set up to use localhost:3000.

+start by running:
+rails db:migrate
+rails db:seed
+rails console, check to see if the Hogs were seeded exit console (ctrl+ c) rails server

 HTML for Hog Card:
 ```
 let checked = hog.greased == true ? 'checked' : ''